baidu/Rubik/README_en.md

 </div>

 <div align="center">
-<a href="./README.md">Chinese Readme</a>
+<a href="./README.md">中文 Readme</a>
 </div>

 # Rubik
 Rubik is a comprehensive solution for Android platform componentized development.
 It provides the ability of routing communication between Gradle projects, as well as the ability of component definition, version control, Maven publishing, AAR/JAR and source code switching, and free composition of components.

 Rubik consists of two parts:
-* Rubik Router ：The function level routing capability of Rubik.
+* Rubik Router ：Provide low coupling communication between components.
+The function level routing capability of Rubik.
 Unlike normal page router, Rubik Router allows the Uri and parameters to be navigated to any execution of a public JVM language (Java/Kotlin) function .
 It allows for more flexible communication between Gradle Projects without code calls.
 * Rubik Tools link ：Provides component context definition, versioning, Maven publishing, AAR/JAR and source switching capabilities, including 4 Gradle Plugins:
     + rubik：
-        - Provides the ability to define components globally, and automatically enables plugins such as rubik-context and rubik-root based on the global definition
+        - Provides the ability to define components globally, and automatically enables plugins such as rubik-context and rubik-shell based on the global definition
     + rubik-context：
-        - Provide Task, automatically generate the intermediate code such as mirror function, and package the intermediate code into context.jar, release to Maven according to the version.
+        - Provide Task, automatically generate the intermediate code such as interface, and package the intermediate code into context.jar, release to Maven according to the version.
         - Provides tasks to compile business codes into AAR (including code, resources, and built-in SDK) based on flavor and version. publish them to Maven.
         - Automatically adds dependencies on other context.jars to subprojects where components reside
-    + rubik-root：
+    + rubik-shell：
         - Provides the ability to picking components, picking components to be packaged into APK based on flavor and version.
         - Provide component source code and AAR switching ability.
     + rubik-test: